yyu233/StudyNote/Linux/filesystem.md

 Before a partition or disk can be used as a filesystem, it needs to be initialized, and the bookkeeping data structures need to be written to the disk.
 This process is called making a filesystem.

+Not all file systems are equal.
+Different file systems have different ways of organizing their data.
+Some file systems are faster than others, some have additional security features, and some support drives with large storage capacities while others only work on drives with a smaller amount of storage.
+Some file systems are more robust and resistant to file corruption, while others trade that robustness for additional speed.